 Regular Decision is for those students not applying under one of our early application plans.
 Applications received under the Regular Decision plan will be reviewed after February 2.
 Applications received after the Regular Decision deadline will be reviewed on a space available basis.

 How are merit-based scholarships awarded?

 Initial scholarship award letters will be mailed upon acceptance to High Point University.
-Top Presidential Scholarship candidates will be invited to increase their initial scholarship amount by interviewing on campus during a Presidential Scholarship Weekend in February.
+Top Presidential Scholars candidates will be invited to increase their initial scholarship amount by interviewing on campus during a Presidential Scholarship Weekend in February.
 All interviews will be conducted on the High Point University campus.

 How safe is High Point University’s campus?